 Granny doesn’t know what to answer.
 She’s not really an adept of lying so she just shrugs noncommittally.

-Granny looks after her disappearing granddaughter, then back to the ugly plastic flower.
-Looking around her, she surreptitiously sticks it into the ground, mumbling an incantation and the flower comes to life.
-That’s better.
+‘I’ll guard it with my life,’ Granny shouts after her disappearing granddaughter.
+She looks at the objects on her lap and puts them on the ground next to the rocking chair.
+She rocks a little back and forth, but the presence of the flower is bugging her.
+Looking around her, she surreptitiously sticks the stem of the flower into the ground, mumbling an incantation and the flower comes to life.
 Satisfied, she continues rocking.

 After the flower fiasco, Derek drags Taïga along to the different stalls.